Fred prompts tropical storm warning for Florida Panhandle; heavy rains, dangerous storm surge expected

 FRED AGAIN STRENGTHENS TO TROPICAL STORM, TAKES AIM AT NORTHERN GULF COAST

-As of 1 a.m.
-Monday, Fred was about 175 miles south of Panama City, Florida, with maximum sustained winds of 50 mph, according to the NHC.
-The storm was moving north-northwest at 6 mph.
+As of 4 a.m.
+Monday, Fred was about 160 miles south of Panama City, Florida, with maximum sustained winds of 50 mph, according to the NHC.
+The storm was moving north at 9 mph.

-Fred was expected to move across the Gulf and reach the coast as early as Monday afternoon, forecasters said.
+"On the forecast track, the center of Fred should move across thenortheastern Gulf of Mexico today, and make landfall in the western Florida Panhandle this afternoon or early evening," the NHC said.

-Through Tuesday, the storm is expected to produce heavy rainfall, which could lead to flooding across the southeast, and parts of southern Florida -- including the state's Big Bend and Panhandle regions.
+Through Tuesday, the storm is expected to produce heavy rainfall, which could lead to flooding across the southeast, and parts of southern Florida -- as well as the state's Big Bend and Panhandle regions.
 Flooding may also occur in southeast Alabama, parts of Georgia, and the western Carolinas.

 In anticipation of Fred, Florida Gov. Ron DeSantis declared a state of emergency for the state's Panhandle region.